cheers for conservation

 About the event

-Each fall, Colorado Open Lands hosts Cheers for Conservation to celebrate the leaders, landowners, and landscapes of Colorado.
+Colorado Open Lands hosts Cheers for Conservation biennually to celebrate the leaders, landowners, and landscapes of Colorado.
 The event has a dual purpose: as a fundraiser to support Colorado Open Lands’ conservation work, and to honor an individual or group for their lifetime of achievements in support of Colorado’s outdoors, land conservation, and open space.

 DSC 0005 copy 1